YorOdinSon/escalation-ninja/README.md

 ✅ **Auto-creates Slack channels** for escalations
 ✅ **Parses structured Slack commands**
-✅ **Automatically invites the command user** (and optionally, other team members)
+✅ **Uses Jira API to pull the case information** and pass everything to Slack to shoot a brief Welcome Message ✅ **Automatically invites the command user** (and optionally, other team members)
 ✅ **Uses Slack API (`users.list`) to resolve `@usernames` to real Slack IDs**
 ✅ **No PII** stored—fully safe for public repositories 🎉